IntrospectiveSystems/xGraph/Web/WebViewer/README.md

 	"Par": {
 		"ApexList": {},
 		"Port": 8080,
-		"Url": "Paint",
+		"Url": "{path component}",
-		"HTML": "@file: Paint.html",
+		"HTML": "@file: index.html",
-		"Paint": "@system: browser.json"
+		"{path component}": "@system: browser.json"
 	}
 }
 ```

+- **Required:** The Url is the reference for the HTML file.
+(Limits the get requests to the one defined in Par.Url).
+- **Required:** The HTML par references the HTML file to serve up.
+- **Required:** {path component} is the name of the Configuration file is used.
+Make sure this matches your Par.Url.
-The ApexList is the set of key value pairs of Server Side modules that Browser side modules can communicate
-with.
-This Par is optional if no Browser Module to Server Module communcations are necessary.
-Optional.
+-  _Optional:_ The ApexList is the set of key value pairs of Server Side modules that Browser side modules can communicate with.
+This Par is optional if no Browser Module to Server Module communications are necessary.
-The Port is the TCP Port that the Server will listen on.
+- _Optional:_ The Port is the TCP Port that the Server will listen on.
 This defaults to 8080.
-Optional.
-The Url is the reference for the HTML file.
-(Limits the get requests to the one defined in Par.Url).
-Required.
-The HTML par references the HTML file to serve up.
-Required.
-Paint is the name of the Configuration file that's served up make sure this matches your Par.Url.
-Required.